simplyphpdotcom/cl-cheshire-cat/README.md

 # Installation

-The recommended way to install chessire is by using quicklisp as much as
+The recommended way to install cheshire is by using quicklisp as much as
 possible:

  1. Using quicklisp, you can install: